 UM: Thank you, for sitting and talking with me.
 Is there anything else you would like to share?
 Maybe how you can be contacted, or ways to donate??

 Daniel Phalen: Thank you, no not really I just wanted to bring awareness to the struggles of being young and living with Type 1 Diabetes.
 As well, as shed light on this case.

 So, that’s it everyone please check out Daniel Phelan and learn about his foundation at www.type1action.org.
-Also, if you want please donate all donations go to Type 1 Diabetes research.
+Also, if you want please donate all donations go to Type 1 Diabetes and raising funds towards scholarships.